sagifogel/Proptics/docs/src/main/mdoc/optics/traversal.md

 def foldMap[R: Monoid](s: S)(f: A => R): R
 ```

-Calling the function using `optionByPredicate` requires us to summon an implicit instance of Monoid[Option[Int]],
+Calling the function using `optionByPredicate` requires us to summon an implicit instance of `Monoid[R]`,
 because the return type of `foldMap` is `R` and the function `optionByPredicate` returns an `Option[Int]`, we need to provide an implicit instance of `Monoid[Option[Int]]` in order to fold over the list by
 ignoring the `None`s and accumulate the `Int`s inside the `Some`s.<br/>
 We can use a predefined implicit instance of `Monoid[Option[Int]]` using these line of code<br/>